Konami33/Ansible-Labs/lab 02/README.md

 # Installing Nginx Using Ansible

-In this guide, we will walk through the process of installing Nginx on a remote server using Ansible. `Nginx` is a high-performance web server and reverse proxy that is widely used for serving static content, load balancing, and handling HTTP and HTTPS traffic.
+In this lab, we will walk through the process of installing `Nginx` on a remote server using Ansible.`Nginx` is a high-performance web server and reverse proxy that is widely used for serving static content, load balancing, and handling HTTP and HTTPS traffic.

 ![alt text](https://github.com/Konami33/Ansible-Labs/raw/main/lab%2002/images/image-4.png)

 ## Prerequisites

 1. **Ansible Installed on Control Node**: Ensure that Ansible is installed on your control node.
-2. **Inventory File**: Create an inventory file that lists the remote servers where Nginx will be installed.
-3. **SSH Access**: Ensure that the control node can SSH into the remote servers using a key pair.
+2. **SSH Access**: Ensure that the control node can SSH into the remote servers using a key pair.

 ## Step 1: Create an Inventory File